manifold-systems/manifold/docs/docs.md

 * Build the project
 * Go nuts

-Note you can change the JDK to Java 8, 9, 10 or 11.
+Note you can change the JDK to any Java release 8 - 12.
 But you need to make changes in the `pom.xml` file to make that work.
 There are notes in the `pom.xml` file to help with that.
 Read them carefully and maybe read the rest of this Setup section too.